TheRacetrack/racetrack/docs/development/develop.md

 - image_builder - Call `image_builder build` in `sample/python-class/` to
    test just building a job image.
-- pub - use `make send-payload-post` for testing the proxying of payload to Fatman
+- pub - use `make send-payload-post` for testing the proxying of payload to Job
 - dashboard - it will print out on which port a Django UI is available
-- fatman_wrapper - Call `fatman_wrapper run adder.py` in `sample/python-class/`
+- job_wrapper - Call `job_wrapper run adder.py` in `sample/python-class/`
   to just test a Python class wrapper.

 Submitting a job: